 Both can be extremely important in helping to maintain function as well as improving range of motion.
 This improvement can then in turn increase mobility and also be very helpful in improving balance.

 -In fact, research has shown that regular exercise can have a significant benefit for Parkinsons gait and balance issues.
 It has also been shown to help improve coordination, grip strength and flexibility, as well as a diminishing of tremors.

-Although research has not shown an increase in dopamine from exercise, it has shown that those who exercised may use dopamine more efficiently in the brain and that their dopamine signals lasted longer and were stronger.
+Although research has not shown an increase in dopamine from exercise, it has shown that those who exercise may use dopamine more efficiently in the brain and that their dopamine signals last longer and are stronger.

 -Exercise will help with overall health issues that may also be affected by the disease, and provides a sense of well-being and a positive state of mind. (which works wonders for an often-accompanying depression)

--We all could all use more exercise, whether receiving Parkinsons treatments or not.
-But especially for those with Parkinsons, the more often and the more intense the exercise, the greater the potential benefit.
+-We all could use more exercise, whether or not receiving Parkinson's treatments.
+But especially for those with Parkinsons, the more frequent and the more intense the exercise, the greater the potential benefit.

-The use of the Nintendo Wii gaming system has been found to be an immense benefit to those with Parkinsons, as it can help with all aspects of the disease, as well as to anyone in need of motivation to exercise.
+The use of the Nintendo Wii gaming system has been found to be of immense benefit to those with Parkinsons, as it can help with all aspects of the disease, as well as anyone in need of motivation to exercise.